Passport to English Logo

 Grammar

-Comparatives are words used to compare two people or two things.
+Comparative adjectives are adjectives used to compare two people or things.

 -er

-We usually form the comparative by adding -er to the end of the adjective.
+We generally form the comparative by adding er to the adjective.

 -r

-If an adjective already ends in an e we just add an r to form the comparative.
+If the adjective ends in the letter e, we simply add the letter r to form the comparative.

-If a word ends in a consonant and then a y, we change the y to an i and then add -er.
+If the word ends with a consonant followed by the letter y, we change the y to i and then add er.

 Double Consonant

-If a word ends in a consonant, vowel, and then consonant and the stress is on the last syllable, we double the last consonant before adding -er.
+If a word ends with a consonant, a vowel, and then another consonant, and the stressed syllable is the last one, double the last letter before adding er.

 "More" with Long Words

-If a word is two syllables or longer (a long word) and doesn't end in a y, add the word more.
+If the word has two syllables or more (a long word) and does not end in y, we use the word more instead of er.

 Irregular Comparatives